Interdisciplinary Studies

 ID 296: Global Engagement Seminar

-This .25 credit online course supports the curriculum of study abroad and away semester and year-long programs with Smith Center for Global Engagement-approved providers.
-It is not for students who are going on faculty-led study abroad and away programs.
-Students read articles and chapters exploring intercultural communication, globalization, and identity.
+This .25 credit online course supports the curriculum of Smith Center study abroad and away programs with readings and reflection assignments for the Ole Experience in Practice requirement.
 Students reflect on their experiences in their study abroad or away location, discuss global systems that connect learning, and also engage in discussions of identity across borders.
-Course topics include identity, globalization, intercultural communication, adjusting to a new environment, defining culture, and understanding through intercultural practices.
+Course topics include identity, vocation, globalization, intercultural communication, adjusting to a new environment, defining culture, and understanding through intercultural practices.
 Offered fall and spring semesters.

 ID 298: Independent Study